dennerkrans/wiki-of-the-lemaitre/notes/locations.md

 <br/>
 <img alt="Darmen Village Map" src="/uploads/darmen.jpg" style="width: 100%; max-width: 555px;"/>
 # The Cave of the Worm People
+In the sanctum of Dirra, god of Retribution and Vengeance lives Otto _the Toothfairy_ and the ancient Duchess of Pharamie, kept alive but in Carrion form beneath the tree of Sephoria.

 # The Radish Inn
+Your friendly bed and breakfast turned retirement home and murder scene.

 # Tesseralia
 The Districts of Tesseralia